How to Install an Outdoor Sink

 5. Fill the Dry Well

 Drill a slot for the drain piping in the side of a drain bucket as well as a grid of punch holes in the bottom, then place the drain bucket inside the hole.
 The top of the bucket should be two inches below grade.
-Now, install the drainage pipe into the hole, and fill the drain bucket with coarse gravel to assist proper water drainage.
+Now, install the drainage pipe into the hole, and fill the drain bucket with coarse gravel to assist with proper water drainage.

 Need Help With Your Outdoor Plumbing?
 Call Mr. Rooter Plumbing of Greater Syracuse

 Installing DIY plumbing projects at home can be tricky for inexperienced homeowners.
 For assistance and guidance in installing your outdoor sink, call the professionals at Mr. Rooter Plumbing.
 We specialize in a wide variety of residential plumbing projects and can help you install functional and dependable outdoor plumbing with the proper tools and precision needed for effective installation.
-Call us today at 315-472-1203 to schedule your outdoor sink installation project, or complete our online form with any questions you may have.
+Call us today to schedule your outdoor sink installation project, or complete our online form with any questions you may have.